snuismer/Climate-adaptation-drives-spillover-risk/README.md

-# Human adaptation to climate change drives increased brucellosis spillover risk
+# Human adaptation to climate change drives increased pathogen spillover risk

-This repository includes data, R scripts, and Mathematica files required to reproduce the analyses reported in the manuscript *Human adaptation to climate change drives increased brucellosis spillover risk*.
+This repository includes data, R scripts, and Mathematica files required to reproduce the analyses reported in the manuscript *Human adaptation to climate change drives increased pathogen spillover risk*.

 ## The repository contains the following folders: